 To people who’ve never questioned their sexuality, this idea can take some getting used to, but with most discrimination beginning with ignorance toward another’s way of thinking, it’s worth taking a moment to consider.

-Without a supportive community to turn to, Erlick cofounded TSER with Alex Sennello, a trans teenager from Chicago.
+Without a supportive community to turn to, Erlick cofounded TSER with another trans teenager from Chicago.
 The pair have achieved things that most people assume are not possible by young people.
 Legislation has been changed, policies implemented at institutions and dozens of trans volunteers have been sent into communities to help change attitudes.

 While acknowledging the trans community as a small voice in the United States, Erlick believes the number of trans people may number in the millions.
 “Even if you don’t know it, you’ve probably met a transgender person before,” she explains.